Procedure: Gift fund governance

 The ANU Endowment for Excellence is the framework established under section 10 of the Australian National University Endowment for Excellence Statute 2012, to manage monetary gifts that, once received, are owned and controlled absolutely by the University.

-- Upon receipt of a monetary gift accepted by the University, an E Fund is assigned or established within the ANU Endowment for Excellence.
+- Upon receipt of a monetary gift accepted by the University, a fund is established under a D or E fund code in the University’s ledger.
+This will assign or establish the funds within the ANU Endowment for Excellence.

-- A newly established E Fund is designated as either a Perpetual Fund (Endowment), Term Fund (Spend Down), or Term Fund (Growth).
+- A newly established Term Fund (Spend Down), or Term Fund (Growth) is designated as a D Fund.

 - have a minimum establishment threshold determined by the asset level required to fund the supported activity in perpetuity;

-- are invested in units in the Long Term Investment Pool and have a nominal gift preservation level and operating capital preservation level; and
+- are invested in units in the Long Term Investment Pool;

-- are managed in accordance with the University’s Special Purpose Funds Policy and Procedure and subject to the University’s Deemed Return Rate and Annual Distributable Amount.
+- are subject to the University’s Deemed Return Rate and Annual Distributable Amount; and

 - Term Funds: